ditschedev/mailo/README.md

 This is a client for sending mjml emails from java applications :heart:.

-It is extendable, as you can add custom mail providers and comes with a SMTP and Mailjet provider out of the box.
+It is extendable, as you can add custom mail providers and comes with a SMTP and some mail service providers out of the box.

 ## Installation
 Add the dependency to your maven dependencies: